plenigo/plenigo.github.io/index.md

                     Checkout with external products
                         </h2>
                     <a href="checkout_external_products" style="color:grey">
-                     Use the checkout functionality to sell external managed products easily. </a>
+                     Use the checkout functionality to sell external managed products. </a>
                     </a>
                 </div>
                 <hr>